flipay/code-challenges/challenge-mobile.md

 ### Context

 We think that existing cryptocurrency trading platforms are too complicated.
-A lot of people want to hold Bitcoin but they don't understand how to use those exchanges. **They just want Bitcoin**
+A lot of people want to hold Bitcoin but they don't understand how to use those exchanges. **They just want Bitcoin.**

-Currently, users need to know complex things in order to buy cryptocurrencies which bid, offer and orderbook are the big parts of that complexity.
+Currently, users need to know complex things in order to buy Bitcoin which bid, offer and orderbook concepts are the big parts of those complexities.

-Our idea is to hide those complexity and allow users to buy Bitcoin by just specifying the amount they want to buy.
+Our idea is to hide those complexities and allow users to buy Bitcoin by just specifying the amount they want to buy.

 ### Scope of the test